openlyrics/openlyrics/docs/source/dataformat.rst

 ^^^^^^^^^^^^^

 The ``<transposition>`` tag is used when it is necessary to move the key or the pitch of chords up or down.
-The value must be a positive or negative integer.
+The value must be an integer between -11 and 11.

 A negative value moves the pitch down by a fixed number of semitones::